-A lot of life skills, social skills, and problem-solving are learned when children play together.
-If you have more than one young child, provide plenty of opportunities for them to play together.
+Many life skills, social skills, and problem-solving skills are learned when children play together.5 If you have more than one young child, provide plenty of opportunities for them to play together.
 Or set up play dates or get-togethers with children who are similar in age to your child.
-Get them outside when it’s nice and let them soak up some sun while they’re busy learning!
+Get them outside when it’s nice out and let them soak up some sun while they’re busy learning!

 Provide Sensory Activities

 Allow your child to play with blocks, magnets, or beads.
 Encourage coloring, drawing, and painting.
-Sensory play can even include playing instruments or dancing.
-Anything that involves the child’s sense: taste, touch, sound, smell, sight, movement, and balance is beneficial for learning.
-These activities support language development, cognitive growth, fine and gross motor skills, problem-solving skills, and social interaction.
+Sensory play can even include playing instruments or dancing.6 Anything that involves the child’s senses: taste, touch, sound, smell, sight, movement, and balance is beneficial for learning.
+These activities support language development, cognitive growth, fine and gross motor skills, problem-solving, and social interaction.

-Of course, there are going to be those kiddos who really love to do worksheets and practice the skills they’ve learned in the classrooms.
-If your kid is one that loves this sort of thing, there’s absolutely nothing wrong with providing that kind of busy work!
-But, many teachers are beginning to realize that giving children more free time and encouraging them to follow their interests is far more beneficial to learning than stressful, mandatory worksheets.
+Of course, there will be kids who love to do worksheets and practice the skills they’ve learned in the classrooms.
+If your kid loves this sort of thing, there’s absolutely nothing wrong with providing that kind of busy work!
+But, many teachers are beginning to realize that giving children more free time and encouraging them to follow their interests is far more beneficial to learning than stressful, mandatory worksheets.8

 Do you have a child who is in elementary school?
 How much homework does your child get assigned?
 Do you feel that elementary school homework is helpful or stressful for your child?